Leading IT Transformation

 – In the digital era, the risk of not changing is greater than the risk of embracing change.
 Employees should be provided the space to innovate and forward their ideas without fear.
 They need to feel empowered to take reasonable risks and encouraged to learn from their mistakes.

-– The dictum ‘if ain’t broken, don’t fix it’ applies to change initiatives.
+– The dictum ‘if ain’t broke, don’t fix it’ may apply to some change initiatives.
 It is futile to invest in an undertaking that wasn’t necessary in the first place.
-It is also important to make tough decisions and be honest about what is holding the business back.
-Competent leaders are able to distinguish between what is needed, what can wait and what isn’t consequential to the organization.
+On the other hand, if staff is used to the “status quo”, they may need help to understand why a change is necessary and beneficial to the organization.
+It is important to make tough decisions and be honest about what is holding the business back.
+Competent leaders can distinguish between what is needed, what can wait and what isn’t consequential to the organization.

-– Fostering and enabling collaboration is especially important for banks and incumbent insurers and financial services companies whose operational models prohibit effective collaboration.
-Some, if not all, IT and customer service initiatives can be better served by breaking down siloes, and improving data visibility and collaboration among teams.
-One area where this connectedness can make a difference is in onboarding business clients, which is often expensive, time-consuming and painful for both the client and banks and fintech companies.
+– Fostering and enabling collaboration is especially important for companies whose operational models prohibit effective collaboration.
+Some, if not all, IT and customer service initiatives can be better served by breaking down siloes and improving data visibility and collaboration among teams.
+One area where this connectedness can make a difference is in onboarding business clients, which is often expensive, time-consuming and painful for both the client and the organization.

 Improving organizational design